born 1980 in Tauranga, New Zealand

 14 and 28 September 2019, 1pm

-For Making Art Public, Alicia Frankovich presented The Work, a large-scale choreography in the Entrance Court at the Art Gallery of New South Wales.
+For Making Art Public, Alicia Frankovich presented The Work, a large-scale choreography of the Entrance Court at the Art Gallery of New South Wales, Sydney.

 Performed by those who have worked behind-the-scenes across the organisation’s 50-year history, from gardeners and security guards to make-up artists and architects, The Work explored the language of public art and offered renewed insights into the Kaldor Public Art Projects archive.
 Frankovich’s choreography, assisted by Brooke Stamp, drew from participant’s memories and experience of past projects, revealed through actions, physical arrangements and dialogue.
 The 60-minute performance was presented on two occasions in September 2019 and marked the opening month of the exhibition.